RubenVerborgh/SALAD-Website/content/alacarte.md

 : novel ideas, concepts, and applications that combine Linked Data and Web APIs / services

 When?
-: ESWC workshop on May 31st or June 1st, 2015
+: ESWC workshop on June 1st, 2015

 How?
 : an interactive workshop with lots of discussion, accepted paper presentations and [keynote](/aperitif/)